sa-concept-refactoring/doc/main.typ

 #figure(
   image("images/cpp_meme.jpg", width: 80%),
   caption: [
-    A meme representing the meaning of C++
+    A meme to lighten the mood
   ],
 )